 Paul Whatuira: Waniuomata junior Whatuira cut his teeth in first grade with the Auckland Warriors in 2000, coming off the bench five times.
 He scored two tries in six games as a winger for the Storm in 2001, before winning grand finals with Penrith (2003) and Wests Tigers (2005) as one of the competition’s most underrated centres.
 Whatuira played 16 Tests for the Kiwis from 2004-07 and finished his professional career with stints at Huddersfield and Parramatta.

 Henry Perenara: Auckland-born Perenara debuted for the Warriors a week after his 18th birthday, playing three top-grade games in 2000.
 He then moved to Melbourne, playing 33 games across two seasons and making his sole Test appearance for the Kiwis, before stints with the Dragons, Eels and Sharks.
-Perenara has been an NRL referee since 2011.
+Perenara was an NRL referee from 2011-21.